 If the plane of the loop makes an angle Ɵ with the direction of B. Then

-It can be seen from equation (8.24) that the torque acting on the coil is similar to the torque acting on a magnet in a uniform magnetic field, τ=MBsinθ since the current loop behaves like a magnetic dipole of magnetic moment, M = niA.
+It can be seen from the above equation that the torque acting on the coil is similar to the torque acting on a magnet in a uniform magnetic field,

 Couple Acting on a Bar Magnet Placed in a Uniform Magnetic Field